 Light & Incarnation

-What You’ll Receive
+What You Receive

 A weekly 2-hour live group session

-Full access to session recordings and transcripts
+Access to session recordings and transcripts

-Access to the private community space
+A private community space

-Early access to future series and offerings
+Priority access to future series and offerings as your developmental path unfolds.

 In the opening phase, participants learn to recognize Light as a felt, embodied presence rather than an idea or state to achieve.
 We establish a stable inner reference by sensing Light directly and learning how to invite it without effort or striving.